 There’s some little milestones out there that make me think this year wasn’t a total disaster:

-Even though it’s not perfect (sensing a theme here, are we?), I did finally release a hard copy of Joe (and yes, this is the first time I’ve announced it).
+- Even though it’s not perfect (sensing a theme here, are we?), I did finally release a hard copy of Joe (and yes, this is the first time I’ve announced it).

-The reviews are for the most part…quite good.
+- The reviews are for the most part…quite good.
 I’m rocking 4.0 on Goodreads and a 4.3 on Amazon (both out of 5 stars).

 What hopes do I have for Year 2?
 Sadly, not that many.
 If I get control back of the book (in February 2017), I would like to do another free listing on Amazon.
 More than anything, I want to KENP pages back.
 I was starting to do quite well

 So, today is a bit melancholy.
 I know there are other things I’ve done since July 2015, things I can be very proud of, but I’m not going to lie and say I’m rather disappointed from where I thought I would be with my book.